Exodus (2027 video game)

 Exodus is an upcoming science fiction role-playing game developed by Archetype Entertainment, a studio founded by former BioWare developers James Ohlen, Chad Robertson, and Drew Karpyshyn, and published by Wizards of the Coast.
 The game is set in the far future within the Omega Centauri cluster and has themes of exploration, survival, and moral complexity.
 It is the first game to be developed by Archetype Entertainment since its founding in 2019.

 The game gained significant attention following its reveal at The Game Awards in December 2023, particularly due to the involvement of Academy Award-winning actor and Interstellar lead Matthew McConaughey, who voices character C.C.
 Orlev.
 The game focuses on time dilation due to ultrarelativistic travel and its ramifications pertaining to interpersonal interactions, technological advancement, and other subjects.

-Exodus is part of Hasbro’s broader initiative to expand its footprint in the video game industry, alongside projects tied to other popular franchises such as G.I.
+Exodus is part of Hasbro's broader initiative to expand its footprint in the video game industry, alongside projects tied to other popular franchises such as G.I.
 Joe and Dungeons & Dragons.
-The game’s universe has also been expanded through supplemental media, including a novel titled Exodus: The Archimedes Engine by Peter F. Hamilton, and an actual play series called Star Heist: An Exodus Story, designed to showcase the game’s lore and setting.

-Exodus is set to release for PlayStation 5, Windows and Xbox Series X/S. Though no official release date has been announced, the game is expected to launch in 2026.
+The game's universe has also been expanded through supplemental media, including a two-part series of novels titled Exodus: The Archimedes Engine, (released in 2024) and Exodus: The Helium Sea, (released in 2026) by Peter F. Hamilton, and an actual play series called Star Heist: An Exodus Story, designed to showcase the game's lore and setting.
+Exodus is set to release for PlayStation 5, Windows and Xbox Series X/S on April 7, 2027.

 Setting

 Exodus is set in the far future, within the Omega Centauri cluster, a region of space approximately 16,000 light-years away containing roughly ten million densely-packed stars.
 By the time the spinoff novel takes place, in 42,350 CE, more than a million habitable worlds have been settled within the cluster.

-The game’s timeline spans tens of thousands of years of future history, beginning with Earth’s environmental collapse around 2200 CE, which prompts the launch of arkships to search for new worlds.
+The game's timeline spans tens of thousands of years of future history, beginning with Earth's environmental collapse around 2200 CE, which prompts the launch of arkships to search for new worlds.
 Several fleets reach the cluster by approximately 18,000 CE, initiating large-scale colonization.

-Subsequent millennia see the rise and fall of various interstellar polities, the emergence of genetically modified human-descendant species referred to as “Celestials”, and the construction of an interstellar transport system called the “Gates of Heaven” by a dominant faction known as the Elohim.
+Subsequent millennia see the rise and fall of various interstellar polities, the emergence of genetically modified human-descendant species referred to as "Celestials", and the construction of an interstellar transport system called the "Gates of Heaven" by a dominant faction known as the Elohim.
 Around 41,500 CE, a previously lost human fleet arrives in the Malakbel system, establishing a settlement on the moon Lidon, built upon the remains of an extinct alien civilization.

-The game’s narrative follows “Travelers”, a faction seeking advanced relics called “Remnants”, and involves multiple human and alien groups with differing agendas.
+The game's narrative follows "Travelers", a faction seeking advanced relics called "Remnants", and involves multiple human and alien groups with differing agendas.
 Players encounter various factions and characters whose alliances and rivalries influence the progression of the story, with moral choices affecting political and personal outcomes within the galaxy.